| | Term Dates 2021

 Casual Attendance allows students to pay only as they attend class.
 Students may also purchase a discounted Adult Casual 10 Class Pass which allows attendance to any style Adult Lessons during the calendar year.

-Third Sibling Discount of 50% off class fees (not applicable to Performance Group Levy, Casual Fees or Private Lessons).
+Third Family Member Discount of 50% off class fees (not applicable to Performance Group Levy, Casual Fees or Private Lessons).
 Multiple Class Package Deals for 3 or more classes available!

 It is important to look well groomed, neatly presented and take pride in your appearance as a dancer, no matter what style of dance you study.
 Dance attire is specially designed to fit the dancer's body so their movements can be clearly seen by the teacher.
 Loose and ill fitting street wear is not suitable for most classes as it can hide incorrect technique and impede movement.